Where to Buy Yarn: How to Shop In Person and Online

 Can I crochet with any yarn?

-Can I crochet with a different yarn weight than what is recommended in the pattern?
+Can I use a different yarn weight than the pattern recommends?

 Have more questions about yarn labels and yarn buying?
 Drop them in the comments!